pi2017/youtube_fix/README.md

 # Youtube fix

-Foobar is a Python library for dealing with word pluralization.
+Pytubefix is a Python library for dealing with word pluralization.

 ## Installation